undergrad-partner-school

 Retention Rate

 The percentage of first-year students at a college or university who stay on for their second year is known as the freshman retention rate.
-When you create your list of possible schools to attend, you should consider the freshman retention rate, among other things.
+That information can tell you if the majority of freshmen liked their first year enough to come back.

 Student Body